Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 amount of the administrative and management burden for you.
 There are a few principles you should think about as you design your solution so that you can get the most out of being in the cloud.

-> TODO: Copy some slides in here

-* Traditional hosting model vs cloud
-* Cloud computing models
-* Relative costs
-* IaaS -> Paas -> Serverless -> SaaS

 ## Economics of the cloud

-## Cloud computing models

-### Resiliency
-Well-designed cloud architectures involve bringing together multiple components and external systems into a single distributed system.
-But distributed systems are complex, and failures can propagate through them.
-Cloud providers can ensure that your solution is highly resilient to failures if you follow some key best practices.

-Commodity hardware is what makes the cloud cheaper and easier to provision and work with, and this means that failures are simply part of life.
-Most modern applications are expected to be available 24/7 and don't have the luxury of having maintenance windows.
-Instead of trying to avoid failures, a good cloud architecture embraces the fact that failures happen and instead will recover from failures gracefully.
-We plan for failures at every layer, and ensure we use techniques like the Bulkhead, Retry and Circuit breaker patterns, queueing, decoupling components, and using Azure regions and availability zones to provide geo-redundancy and disaster recovery capabilities.

-Make sure that you keep the business requirements in mind, though.
-Deploying multiple instances of a resource across regions might help to increase its resiliency and recoverability, but it may be overkill for a small application that manages information with low importance.

-### Flexibility and agility
-Be prepared to rearchitect.
-Your requirements will change and evolve, and your user base or request volumes will (hopefully!) increase as you grow.
-It often doesn't make sense to build a highly scalable solution on day one of your business, so you will need to plan to rearchitect as you scale.
-You will also want to take advantage of new technologies, services, and patterns.
-Traditional enterprise solutions are treated as projects with a defined end date; in the cloud, you need to allow for constant improvement.
+In traditional models of server hosting, we typically maintained corporate server rooms and small data centres to house our infrastructure.
+Equipment was procured, installed, and then operated for a fixed lifetime - usually three to five years - before being decommissioned and replaced.
+This required capital expenditure of fixed cost, and the asset values depreciated over time.
+Traditional hosting models also favoured manual operations and often had fairly relaxed security.

+Virtualisation helped to get a bit more efficient use of our infrastructure, since we could provision capacity and spread it across multiple workloads.
+But for most companies it was challenging to achieve optimal density of VMs to hosts due to the [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem).
+Scaling VMs up often requires even more infrastructure to be provisioned.

+The cloud is essentially a hyperscale virtualisation environment.
+Cloud regions (comprised of multiple datacentres) can host millions of cores and petabytes of RAM and storage.
+As there are so many resources available, the law of large numbers dictates that the we can achieve better density and can generally have a much better chance of fulfilling scale requests.
+The economies of scale also mean that the average marginal cost (of additional CPU/RAM/storage) can often be much lower in the cloud.

+### Relative cost of resources

+(TODO Diagram - relative cost of resources)

-### Elasticity
+## Elasticity

+There are a number of workload patterns that make the best use of the economics and scale of the
+cloud:

+* **On and off:** some workloads only need to run for a small amount of time, such as batch jobs.
+  Provisioning dedicated infrastructure just for these is wasteful when the infrastructure is only used intermittently.
+* **Growing fast:** workloads that scale up as the business grows will require more and more infrastructure to run them.
+Without the cloud, it can be very hard to provision new hardware fast enough to keep up with growing demand.
+* **Unpredictable bursting:** some workloads have unpredictable or unplanned burst in demand, such as when a celebrity endorses a product on Twitter.
+Sudden spikes in load can impact performance for everyone, and since the bursting is unpredictable we need the elasticity of the cloud in order to rapidly provision new resources.
+* **Predictable bursting:** even when a workload's bursting is predictable and planned, such as daily or seasonal peaks in traffic, it can be challenging to provision enough capacity for those times while not wasting resources the rest of the time.
+The elasticity of the cloud allows for the necessary resources to be provisioned when needed and then deprovisioned.

+TODO draw the diagrams

+Each of these take advantage of **elasticity** - the large pool of resources means that new resources can be provisioned on demand, used as required, and then deprovisioned.

-Cloud computing not only allows for high scale, it also allows for rapidly scaling your solution out and in again.
-If you use this correctly, you can keep your costs low initially as you build out your user base, while also rapidly responding to an influx of traffic or activity.
-To make the most of the elasticity provided by the cloud it's generally best to prefer stateless applications where possible, and to avoid having bottlenecks that might inhibit your ability to scale quickly.
+By taking advantage of elasticity you can keep your costs low initially as you build out your user base, while also rapidly responding to an influx of traffic or activity.

+To make the most of the elasticity provided by the cloud there are a few things you can do such as:
+* Prefer stateless applications wherever possible, so that you can rapidly shift your traffic around and don't have to pin specific requests to specific compute instances.
+* Avoid having bottlenecks that might inhibit your ability to scale out quickly.
+* Loosely couple your components so that you can scale each part of your solution independently.

-### Loose coupling
+## Loose coupling
 Any non-trivial solution will be made up of multiple components that work together.
 The communication and coupling between these components matters a great deal.
 Synchronous communication might appear to be the simplest option initially, but any downstream delays or bottlenecks can cause